tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### The Adventurer’s Cookbook

+1/Day

+When you take a quick rest, one PC (including you) can eat something you’ve prepared to heal to 1 hp above staggered.
+Of course, to get the benefits requires eating what you cooked. . . .

+**Quirk:** Cannibalistic urges.

+---

 #### The Hammer of Ages

 _Recharge 16+:_ The stone cover of this book is pitted and worn.
 As a standard action, identify nearby and far away demons, devils, spirits, undead, and possessed characters—even if they are hidden, invisible, or disguised by illusion.
 The book also counts as an arcane or divine implement with a default bonus equal to its tier against enemies of a type it can identify.